The Features at Convergence Theorem: a first-principles alternative to the Neural Feature Ansatz for how networks learn representations: FACT captures feature learning phenomena in many of the same ways as the NFA conjecture

 For training data we sample $n$ points in $d$-dimensions as $x \sim \{-\frac{1}{\sqrt{d}}, \frac{1}{\sqrt{d}}\}^d$.
 We experiment with sparsity levels of $k=2, 3, 4$ by randomly sampling $k < d$ coordinate indices with which to construct our labels.
 Labels, $y$, are obtained from the product of the elements at each of the $k$ coordinates in the corresponding $x$ point and set to be 0 if the product is negative and 1 if the product is positive.
 We sample a held-out test set of $1000$ points in the same manner.

 We use the Mahalanobis Gaussian kernel in both FACT-RFM (with geometric averaging) and NFA-RFM with bandwidth 5 and train for 5 iterations.
-We note that the number of iterations in FACT-RFM was determined to be an optimal early-stopping point as extensive iterations with FACT-RFM after convergence led to highly unstable or divergent behaviors.
-Our experiments use $d=50$ and for $k=1, 2$ we take $n=500$, for $k=3$ we take $n=5k$, and for $k=4$ we take $n=50k$.
+Our experiments use $d=50$ and for $k=1, 2$ we take $n=500$, for $k=3$ we take $n=5000$, and for $k=4$ we take $n=50000$.
 The results of these experiments are given in Figure \ref{fig:sparse_parity_rfm}.
-The phase transition curve shown in Figure \ref{fig:leader-parities} for sparse parities was trained in the same fashion but utilized $n=25k, k=4$ for FACT-RFM to induce delayed generalization.
+We observe that both NFA-RFM and FACT-RFM learn this task and the features learned by both methods are remarkably similar and on the support of the sparse parity.
+Additionally, in Figure \ref{fig:leader-parities} we show a phase transition in learning sparse parities when we take a smaller amount of data $n=25000, k=4$, which mimics the phase transition observed when training an MLP.

 \paragraph{Grokking modular arithmetic.} Mallinar et al. \cite{mallinar2024emergence} recently showed that NFA-RFM exhibits delayed generalization phenomena on modular arithmetic tasks, also referred to as ``grokking".
 The authors find that the square root of $\agop$ learns block circulant feature transformations on these problems.
 We train FACT-RFM (with geometric averaging) on the same modular arithmetic tasks and observe the same behavior.